As the week comes to a close I wanted to take a minute to talk about something we haven’t yet – Ransomware Malware.

 The idea is simple, keep you from your data.

-Imagine one day turning on your computer and in return you see a splash page that provides you instructions on how to go about retrieving your information.
-To retrieve it though you must pay the attacker X amount of dollars and in return you will get a key that will undo anything that was done to keep you from your data.
+Imagine one day turning on your computer and seeing a splash page that provides you instructions on how to go about retrieving your information.
+To retrieve it though you must pay the attacker X amount of dollars in return for a key that will undo what kept you from your data.

 Ransomware and the Web

-So the obvious question, being that we’re a web malware company is, is it a trend we’re seeing on the web?
+So the obvious question: Is it a trend we’re seeing on the web?
 The answer is no, but a definite possibility.

 Thinking Through It